 In a statement on 27 June, the government’s Security and Justice Taskforce said, “destructive forces have ignored the government’s mercy and kindness to commit an act of treason.”
 In a suspected related incident, more than 50 people and 23 were injured in an attack by men in camouflage fatigues in the Metakal zone of the Benishangul-Gumuz region on 24 June.

 The government pledged that the act of “treason” would not interfere with democratic reforms as it continues to hunt for suspects.
-As of 29 June, it was reported that over 250 people had been arrested following the attempted coup.
+As of 29 June 2019, it was reported that over 250 people had been arrested following the attempted coup in Ethiopia.
 The government claims to have discovered documents that support the theory that the “attacks were part of a larger plan.”

-The origins and the goal of the coup attempt is still being debated as all details are still unavailable.
+The origins and the goal of the coup attempt are still being debated as all details are still unavailable.
 Some believe that it was in response to the growing discontent and the perceived marginalization by ethnic groups.
-Asamnew, a staunch Amhara nationalist, promised to protect the Amhara people and was accused of training militias and police forces to attack neighboring states and the federal government.
+Asamnew, a staunch Amhara nationalist, promised to protect the Amhara people and was accused of training militias and police forces to attack neighbouring states and the federal government.

 Another theory is that hardline individuals from the security apparatus and other powerful business interests want to deter Abiy’s reforms and his pursuit of corrupt officials.
 The demonstrations that unseated former Prime Minister Hailemariam were rooted in the peoples’ outrage over corruption and repression, and Abiy has followed through on his promises to prosecute officials for their crimes.
 This has won him some powerful enemies within elite circles.
 Abiy recognized this fact during a televised press conference and said the failed coup was not “committed by any ethnic group but by ill-motivated individuals.”

 The depths of a political crisis